injectionmethod/m_Launcher/README.md

 FAQ
+- I am encountering errors in the early development build (v1.0.0.0 - v2.0.0.0) why is this happening? | The early development build only serves as a proof of concept, many features are scuffed or unfinished
 - Will i get banned from multiplayer games if i launch through this? | No, however the tools in the properties section could lead to a ban if not careful
 - Can i launch Steam, Origin/EA, Epic, COG etc.. games with this? | Yes, you can launch any application and have it run through its regular client without setting anything
 - Does this application connect to any online services? | Somewhat, The only connection this program will ever make provided it is from this repository is to the update server, it is turned off by default